wojciechkarcz/wojciechkarcz/README.md

 I’m a Data Engineer at Bosch Digital.
 - 🎓 I am a materials engineer by education.
 I graduated from the Faculty of Materials Science at the Warsaw University of Technology
 - 🤖 I’m a big fan of Arduino and Raspberry Pi, especially for educational applications and for the implementation of your own DIY projects
-- ⚡️ In my work I use technologies such as: Python, Linux, Bash, SQL, GCP (Bigquery), Hadoop, PySpark Docker.
+- ⚡️ In my work I use technologies such as: Python, Linux, Bash, SQL, GCP (Bigquery), Hadoop, PySpark, Docker.
 - 🍺 Fun fact - I am a home brewer :) Even one of my beers won a nationwide competition.
 As a reward, it was brewed in a professional brewery based on my recipe.
+- I have my own podcast "Lifelong learning" (Polish only) about self-learning new skills
 - 📫 Reach me out: [LinkedIn](https://www.linkedin.com/in/wojciechkarcz/)

 I have been interested in data analysis and data science for some time.
 Here you will find my current projects: